ryhoneyman/quick-quarm/README.md

 # Quick Quarm EQ
 <h3>About</h3>
 <p>Are you a player on Secret's Project Quarm Everquest server?
 Have you ever wanted to load up your own PQ server for personal use or to play with friends?
 Are you a developer in the PQ universe and want to test out patches, make game changes, or just verify mechanics?
 It sounds like Quick Quarm might be the tool for you.
-<p>If you are like me, I wanted to get a server up and running and tried several different approaches that all lead to dead ends.
-The EQEmu server install guide noted in our PQ repo worked, and the interface is beautiful, but it's not compatible with PQ.

 <p>If you want to try an easy to deploy, containerize version of Project Quarm, I encourage you to check out EQMacDocker.
 It works great and it's simply to use.